cheat/cheatsheets/.github/README.md

 cheatsheets
 ===========
-This repository contains community-sourced cheatsheets to be used with [cheat][] and similar applications.
+This repository is fork of [cheatsheets][] cause the old repo has no update for long time.
+It contains community-sourced cheatsheets to be used with
+[cheat][] and similar applications.

 ### Format ###